mortommy/mycroft-skill-openhab/README.md

 This skill adds [openHAB](http://www.openhab.org/) support to [Mycroft](https://mycroft.ai).
 The skill takes advantage of the openHAB REST API, so it works both with the v1.x and v2.x of OH.

-In order to make openHAB Items accessible to Mycroft, they need to be [tagged](http://docs.openhab.org/addons/io/homekit/readme.html).

 Some sample voice commands are:

 - *"Hey Mycroft, turn on Diningroom Light"*